-The 2021 UNH Dairy Research Report, which presents the latest dairy research conducted at the University of New Hampshire, will be available in December.
-Dairy producers can sign up now to receive a print copy of the report, which is a publication of the New Hampshire Agricultural Experiment Station and UNH Cooperative Extension.
+The 2021 UNH Dairy Research Report, which presents the latest dairy research conducted at the University of New Hampshire is available electronically from tthe NH Agricultural Experiment Station.

 "It's exciting to be able to share such a variety of science-based insights and recommendations with our dairy stakeholders in New Hampshire and beyond.
 Many of the questions and challenges addressed by the research were locally inspired through conversations with dairy producers and processors, but the answers to these questions often go beyond the most direct solutions.
 Rather, they integrate components that ensure economic and environmental sustainability, exemplifying the NH Agricultural Experiment Station's mission of developing science for the public good," said Anton Bekkerman, director of the NH Agricultural Experiment Station.

 • Whether dairy producers can increase the number of heifers born without using sexed semen.

 • Whether perennial ryegrass as a forage species is a good choice for New Hampshire producers.

 • The effects of selisseo on selenium in milk and blood for mid- and late-lactation Holstein cows.

 • The effects of supplemental mycotoxin deactivator on lactation performance and rumen parameters.

 • Plasma dose response techniques for bioavailability of rumen-protected amino acids.

 • The impact of direct-fed enzymes and microbials on the health and performance of dairy cows.